acikgozb/acikgozb/README.md

   First of all, if I could keep you reading until here, thanks for taking time to check through.

   ## How Do I Use My Github?
+  The main repositories for "showcasing" are the ones I pin on my main profile page.

   You might not like this but, most of things you will see here will be POC type repositories.

   I like to spend my free time focusing on a specific problem.
 Therefore, I extract the main idea into a repository and start playing around it.

   *Example*: If I'm curious about how to create a CLI application, I only focus on CLI specific things.
 I **do not spend time** making the code production ready (no abstractions, no monitoring, only barebones code design).